dotnet/docs/docs/csharp/csharp-7.md

 * You save the work of creating a `class` or a `struct` that defines the type returned.
 * You do not need to create new symbol.
-* The language enhancements removes the need to call the @System.Tuple.Create methods.
+* The language enhancements removes the need to call the @System.Tuple.Create%60%601(%60%600) methods.

 The declaration for the method provides the names for the fields of the tuple that is returned.
 When you call the method, the return value is a